 This method does have its draw backs.
 The main being users wont be able to steer their respective modes repeater away to another reflector/room/repeater (if there was internet attached) without disconnecting the modes from talking to each other.
 Meaning if a Fusion user wanted to switch and listen to Americas-Link, fusion would no longer be able to talk with DMR or D-Star on this system.

-These are just a few examples of how you can incorporate the DMR-Gateway feature into your daily digital voice routine.
+These are just a few examples of how you can incorporate the DMR Gateway feature into your daily digital voice routine.
 Its another valuable tool for the digital voice world.
 DMR was created with the intent of linking repeaters together via any means possible.
-The ham radio home brew scene is taking off and taking full advantage of these intents.
+The ham radio home brew scene is taking off and taking full advantage of these features and abilities.